-Financial Empowerment and Mindfulness (Credit Cards and Credit Scores)
+Financial Empowerment and Mindfulness (Inventory Your Cards and Monitor Your Credit Scores)

 Maintain a complete and current inventory of your family credit cards and key credit metrics (e.g. limits, rates, minimum payments, due dates, etc.).
 Good Credit empowers couples to efficiently tackle a broad range of challenging and stressful family matters including: emergency travel, an unexpected layoff or seasonal slowdown in self-employment, an accident, a death in the family, divorce proceeding or separation, teens and college age kids with credit cards.

 Best Practices for Couples

 Each marital spouse should have a credit profile (systematically built over time), and maintained and in good standing.

 - Scores should be monitored;

 - Problems immediately addressed, if any are identified;